Newtonian fluid: Newton's law of viscosity

-If viscosity is constant, the fluid is Newtonian.
+If viscosity $\mu$ does not vary with rate of deformation the fluid is Newtonian.

 Power law model

 The power law model is used to display the behavior of Newtonian and non-Newtonian fluids and measures shear stress as a function of strain rate.

 The relationship between shear stress, strain rate and the velocity gradient for the power law model are: